icebreakerone/ib1-technical-docs/docs/access_control_specification.md

-# Access Control and Capability Grant Language
+# Access Control

+Access to data sources is controlled by group membership and licences.

+An Access Rule is a RDF structure which defines one or more groups and a licence.
+If a

 Access rules, capability grants, and obligations are explained in [Data Access Conditions](ops_guidelines/common_policies.md#data-access-conditions), this document specifies the precise syntax and values that can be used.